pbek/QOwnNotes/webpage/src/de/installation/ubuntu.md

 ## OBS-Repository

-Möglicherweise können Sie auch die QOwnNotes unter Ubuntu-Versionen verwenden, die auf Ubuntu Launchpad nicht mehr aktualisiert wurden.
-Anschließend können Sie die Repositorys des [Open Build Service](https://build.opensuse.org/package/show/home:pbek:QOwnNotes/desktop) verwenden.
+You may also be able to use the QOwnNotes on Ubuntu versions that aren't any more updated on Ubuntu Launchpad then you can use the repositories from the [Open Build Service](https://build.opensuse.org/package/show/home:pbek:QOwnNotes/desktop).

 Below are example calls for the xUbuntu 16.10 repository.